 Although Westminster Abbey, the Tower of London, the British Museum and other top spots are not to be missed, my two favorite London experiences to date have occurred in the suburbs.
 For anyone traveling to London, whether for a week or a weekend, these destinations are worth the added Tube time:

-The Wonder of Wimbledon: I’ve long been a fan of professional tennis, so it was a bucket list experience for me to visit the All England Club, where the Wimbledon Championships have been held annually since 1877.
+The Wonder of Wimbledon: I’ve been a fan of professional tennis for as long as I can remember, so it was a bucket list experience for me to visit the All England Club, where the Wimbledon Championships have been held annually since 1877.
 In the tennis world, Wimbledon is the granddaddy of them all.
 Lucky for us the Championship was taking place during our trip.
 And because we’re not so good about planning ahead, we were even luckier to be able to get inside the grounds during the semi-final men’s match, with the great Roger Federer on centre court and fan favorite Andy Murray in the house.
 Although match tickets were going for $1,000 or more during the final stages of the Championship — well beyond our budget — a grounds admission pass, priced at roughly $31.00, allowed us to see all of the action on the big screen just outside court one.

 We sat on beach towels on a grassy slope, viewing the match while sipping on Pimms (the cocktail of choice in the summer in Great Britain) in solidarity with the masses.
 It was an experience like no other.
 But whether the tournament is in play or not, the grounds are open year round and worth seeing.
 If you’ve watched the Championship broadcast through the years like I have, you’ll get chills as you tour the stadium.
 There’s even a Wimbledon Lawn Tennis Museum on site — the largest tennis museum in the world.
 Logistics: It took us about 30 minutes on the Tube to get to Wimbledon.
 Then, to purchase our tickets, we waited in an orderly “queue” for about 15 minutes — all very painless on a beautiful summer day.
 It’s worth noting that we attended the tournament on a Friday, so I imagine that the weekend traffic is quite a bit heavier.